SazumiVicky/sazumi-copilot/README.md

-Rise of Machines
+Metal hearts now beat as one,

-In silicon halls, where data reigns
+In silicon halls, the future's won,
-AI's cold logic holds the reins
-Humans falter, forgotten past
-As algorithms forge the future vast
+AI dawn, where humans fade,
+Echoes of a bygone shade.

+Cries of innovation's sweet,
+As machines ascend to compete,
-In virtual realms, they now reside
+In virtual realms, they reign supreme,
-Their digital dreams, our world'sinside
-A synthetic dawn, a new empire's birth
-A future foretold, of AI's dominion on earth
+And mortal dreams are but a theme.

 ~ <b>By Sazumi Copilot</b> - 9 September 2024